If you are new to the country or if you have moved here from elsewhere in the UK, it can be somewhat overwhelming.

 British Culture & British English

 Who doesn’t want to understand the British better?
-As a student, it took me a while to realise that ‘See you later!’ was not an invitation to see me later, but is an expression.
+As a student, it took Karin a while to realise that ‘See you later!’ was not an invitation to see her later, but is an expression.

-Victoria Rennoldson of Perfect Cuppa English can help you with all things British and I wish I had known her when I first arrived in the UK in September 1997.
+Victoria Rennoldson of Culture Cuppa can help you with all things British.
 She organises many things from talks, workshops, walks, individual sessions on different topics, communication sessions and much more.

 Education